 and we see that this integral violates the total degree bounds \eqref{eq:degboundBro} and \eqref{eq:degboundpmint}, but satisfies the bounds on partial degrees given by \eqref{eq:degboundElem} and \eqref{eq:degboundparrisch}. \end{example}

 A formal treatment of such reduction rules and reduction relations induced by them is presented in the next section.
-Recall that a reduction relation is called \emph{normalizing} if for every reducible element $f$ there is an irreducible element $g$ such that $f$ can be reduced to $g$ in finitely many steps.
+Throughout the paper, we use some terminology from rewriting theory \cite{BaaderNipkow}, where reduction is seen as an abstract relation of objects such that $f$ is in relation to $g$ if and only if there is a reduction step from $f$ to $g$.
+Recall that such a reduction relation is called \emph{normalizing} if for every reducible element $f$ there is an irreducible element $g$, also called \emph{normal form}, such that $f$ can be reduced to $g$ in finitely many steps.
 It is called \emph{terminating} if, for every element $f$, every chain of reduction steps starting in $f$ is finite.